 PL: 141.3 Hz

 1. To initiate a contact, simply indicate that you are on frequency.
-“KC2ZZZ Listening” is the usual sort of message if you aren't calling a specifi c station.
+“KC2ZZZ Listening” is the usual message if you aren't calling a specific station.
 If no one comes back to you, no further transmission on your part is necessary.
-Phrases like “negative contact” or “nothing heard” serve no purpose and should be avoided.
-When you're done with your QSO, sign off with “KC2ZZZ clear and listening” or just “KC2ZZZ out.”
+Phrases like: “negative contact” or “nothing heard” serve no purpose and should be avoided.
+When you do establish a QSO and are done, sign off with “KC2ZZZ clear and listening” or “KC2ZZZ out.”

 3. Pause between transmissions.
 Listen for others who may need to use the repeater, especially when there are multiple users in a QSO.

 4. Keep your transmissions short and thoughtful.
-A long monologue may prevent someone with emergency traffi c from using the repeater.
-Remember that repeaters have timers that will cut your transmission short if you talk too long.
+A long monologue may prevent someone with emergency traffic from using the repeater.
+Remember the repeaters have timers that will cut your transmission if you talk too long.

 5. Don't use a repeater for LOCAL contacts.
 If you can carry on a conversation on simplex, do so, and leave the repeater open for weak stations and mobiles that NEED it.